Khhs167/even-py/README.md

 The file should define a function called is_even.
 That function should take in a single number, and return a string.
 This string should be "even" if the number is even, and "odd" if the number is odd

+The number can be any number between 0 and 10,000 but the implementation SHOULD support numbers larger than that if possible.

 # File Structure
 ```py
 # file_name.py by author